Strength By Fitness

 My Coach reflection.

 There aren’t many surprises in this study at all, it largely reflects what is well-established.
-But there are a couple of metrics that seem strange to me when we look at image number two right above, and one more image over in the cited study.
+But there are a couple of metrics that seem strange to me when we look at one of the images right above, and one more image over in the cited study.

 Why am I saying this?

-Oat milk, in general, provides way less nutrition compared to cow, almond, and soy milk, so they are all three clearly better choices than cow milk when we factor in the environmental destruction of the animal agricultural industry,
+Oat milk, in general, provides way less nutrition compared to cow, almond, and soy milk, so they are all clearly better choices than cow milk when we factor in the environmental destruction of the animal agricultural industry.

 I can, however, not see how either oat or almond milk can end up neck and shoulder as far as nutritional choices go when compared to soy milk in this study ( or for that matter when compared to cow milk, they are better as a whole than cow milk, but not nutritionally speaking ).

 Almond milk contains a lot less protein than soy milk, half the potassium, and only 1 third of the magnesium.
-Further, you will find less fiber in almond milk, and less carbohydrates too.
+Further, you will find less fiber in almond milk and fewer carbohydrates, too.

-All in all, almond and oat milk ranks lower than soy milk on satiety in fact-based food apps such as Hava as well as in our own satiety range estimation.
+All in all, almond and oat milk rank lower than soy milk on satiety in fact-based food apps such as Hava, as well as in our own satiety range estimation.

 This doesn’t make it a bad choice, you can consider both oat milk and almond milk a very good alternative to tap water with more nutrition, and if you do view it that way, as long as you get all the high-protein and nutrition you need from your other food choices both almond and oat milk can be the perfect choice for you.